G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for semisimple

 Locally on $\mathcal X_{1,L}$ (pull back along the \'etale cover $U_L\to\mathcal X_{1,L}$) this map is identified with $V_L\to U_L$, which is finite \'etale; therefore $f_L$ is representable and finite \'etale.
 Finally, by construction all objects and identifications were chosen so that base change along $L\hookrightarrow k^s$ recovers the original $V\to U_{k^s}$, the original relation on it, and hence the original algebraic space $\mathcal{X}_{2,k^s}$ and morphism $f$.
 Thus $f_L\otimes_L k^s \cong f$ as required. \end{proof}

-\begin{lemma} Lemma \ref{lemma 1.11} is also true when $\mathcal{X}_1$ is an algebraic stack of finite presentation over $k$, and $f$ is representable by algebraic spaces. \end{lemma} \begin{proof} We proceed in a manner similar to the proof of the previous lemma.
+\begin{lemma} Lemma \ref{lemma 4.13} is also true when $\mathcal{X}_1$ is an algebraic stack of finite presentation over $k$, and $f$ is representable by algebraic spaces.
+(Here, printed letter denote algebraic spaces while curly letter denote stacks) \end{lemma} \begin{proof} We proceed in a manner similar to the proof of the previous lemma.
 We first choose a smooth presentation for \(\mathcal X_1\): pick a smooth surjection \(p:U\to\mathcal{X}_1\) with \(U\) a scheme of finite presentation over $k$.
 Let